JeffDotingco/herams-i18n/docs/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 1. To create a new workspace, access the workspace page of your project.
 See `Access your worksapace`__ for more detailed instructions.
-2. In the upper left corner, you will see a button labelled |create-workspace|.
+2. In the upper right corner, you will see a button labelled |create-workspace|.
-3. On the page that opens, you should now be able to create a new workspace.
+3. You will be directed to a page where you will be able to create a new workspace.
 4. Enter the workspace's name into the title field.
 5. Use the dropdown list to select the corresponding **Token** or create a new token by selecting **Create new token**.